Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Mets

 Lourdes Gurriel Jr. At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 56th, his on-base percentage ranks 97th, and he is 26th in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 60th, his on-base percentage ranks 107th, and he is 29th in the league in slugging.

-- Gurriel has reached base via a hit in 52 games this season (of 74 played), and had multiple hits in 18 of those games.
+- In 69.3% of his 75 games this season, Gurriel has picked up at least one hit.
+He's also had 18 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.